mcsweet/datascience_SP25/data-science-curriculum-build/challenges/c01-titanic-assignment.md

   survived
 - Write your observations here.
   - Women had higher survival capabilities than men across all fronts.
-  - Even tho the probability goes about 2… it looks like a majority of females survived in 1st and 2nd class.
+  - Even though the probability goes about 2… it looks like a majority of females survived in 1st and 2nd class.
 3rd class and Crew females had lower survival rates.
-Even tho we know that crew had the most people survive of all the groups, they have the lowest proportion of survival.
+Even though we know that crew had the most people survive of all the groups, they have the lowest proportion of survival.
   - 3rd class in comparison to 1st and 2nd class had a lower percent of